microsoft/react-native-windows-samples/README.md

-# samples-and-templates
+# React Native Samples and Templates
-A place for RN4W-focused samples and template to live
+This repository is a companion to the [React Native for Windows](https://github.com/microsoft/react-native-windows) repo and features sample React Native apps, components, and templates.